 Whereas you cannot simply change your genetics, no matter how much you may want, there is a certain extent to which mentality plays a role in your workout.

-If you have never before found it easy to gain mass in a certain area or in general, you may feel disheartened about it, which has led to you giving up even trying.
+If you have never before found it easy to gain mass in a particular area or general, you may feel disheartened about it, leading to you giving up even trying.

-By enforcing prioritized training, you are ensuring that you are concentrating on those areas that you never usually focus on, which means that they will be getting a lot more attention than usual.
+By enforcing prioritized training, you are ensuring that you concentrate on areas you never usually focus on, which means they will be getting much more attention than usual.

 This can mean that the results, although relatively small compared to the results for your upper body, for instance, can be surprising and can make a huge difference.

-This is one of the reasons why it is absolutely so important not to give up just because of your genetics: it certainly is not the end of the world and a good workout routine and diet plan can actually make it possible to achieve your goals.
+This is one of the reasons why it is so important not to give up just because of your genetics: it certainly is not the end of the world, and a good workout routine and diet plan can make it possible to achieve your goals.